 The Secretary may designate a country for TPS due to the following temporary conditions in the country:

-- An environmental disaster (such as earthquake or hurricane)
+- An environmental disaster (such as earthquake or hurricane), or an epidemic;

 During a designated period, eligible individuals:

-Although having TPS, by itself, does not lead to permanent resident status (a green card), a TPS beneficiary may immigrate permanently under another provision of law if qualified.
+While having TPS by itself does not lead to permanent resident status (a green card), a TPS beneficiary may be able to immigrate to the U.S. permanently under other provision of law, if qualified.

-For the list of countries that are currently designated for TPS, please follow the link: Temporary Protected Status
+For the list of countries that are currently designated for TPS, please follow the link below: